 Watch this presentation from the 2022 Digital Olfaction Summit from Jeremiah Bechtold, Antique Candle.

 While consumers may associate fermentation with everything from the gross to the tasty, growing consumer demands for healthier food options coming out of the COVID-19 pandemic …

 It’s no secret that the global supply chain has faced its fair share of challenges over the past few years.
 From the COVID-19 pandemic…

 Manufacturing operations are focused on minimizing Cost of Quality (COQ) as it can account for significant portion of their controllable costs.
 Much of the business intelligence and analytic solutions in this area have focused on process optimization and preventative...

 A NEED IN

-We are working with leaders across the automotive value chain to solve for a range of challenges and opportunities.
 If you would like more information about our digital olfaction technology and how it can help your organization, please contact us.